invertase/react-native-firebase/docs/platforms.md

 ## Status

-By default React Native Firebase supports multiple platforms using the native Firebase SDK's:
+By default React Native Firebase supports multiple platforms using the native Firebase SDK for the specific platform:

 - Android
 - iOS